Cloudspotting-on-Mars/.github/profile/README.md

 * Participants completed a second Mars year (MY30) of MCS observations.
 (Cloudspotting on Mars)

 ## Tools
-See the [mcstools](https://github.com/Cloudspotting-on-Mars/mcstools) package to work with some of the MCS data on your own!
+* See the [mcstools](https://github.com/Cloudspotting-on-Mars/mcstools) package to work with some of the MCS data on your own!
+* Explore the [PyUVS code](https://github.com/jaycessna/PyUVS) to produce IUVS Disk images like those in the Shapes project

 ## Goals
 If you're here, you probably arrived after discovering the Cloudspotting on Mars project on Zooniverse.
 Our goal here is to create a community around the project -- meeting each other through video conferences, furthering the research by analyzing results, and writing about our experience.